epinio/docs/docs/howtos/customization/create_custom_service.md

 kubectl get services.application.epinio.io -n epinio mysql-dev -o yaml > service.yaml
 ```

-Or you can find the definition of the catalog services
+Or, you can find the definition of the catalog services
 [in the GitHub repository](https://github.com/epinio/helm-charts/blob/main/chart/epinio/templates/service-catalog.yaml).

 Change the fields to point to the desired helm chart and apply the YAML with a command like: